domenicw/GroupRandomizer/README.md

 - Click on '`Randomize` to randomize persons into groups
 - Groups will now be shown to you

-If you want to change the number of groups, click on '`Nr.` and enter the desired number.
+If you want to change the number of groups, click on `Nr.` and enter the desired number.
 Click on `Randomize` again to reassign persons to groups.